 Career Highlights:

-- Second-highest Test batting average (56.97) among batsmen with more than 6,000 runs
+- Second-highest Test batting average (56.97) among batsmen with more than 6,000 runs for Australia.

-- Fastest to reach 7,000 Test runs in terms of innings
+- Fastest to reach 7,000 Test runs in terms of innings.

-- Won the ICC Test Player of the Year award in 2015, 2017, and 2018
+- Won the ICC Test Player of the Year award in 2015 and 2017

-- Scored 774 runs in the 2019 Ashes series, the highest in a series in this century
+- Scored 774 runs in the 2019 Ashes series, the highest in a series in this century.

 - Led Australia to the 2015 ICC World Cup victory